videolan/vlc-ios/README.md

 3. Change `BUNDLE_IDENTIFIER_PREFIX` in `SharedConfig.xcconfig` to your domain name in reverse DNS style.
 4. Hit "Build and Run".

-## Compile with your own VLCKit's build
+## Compile with your own VLCKit build
 1. Clone a VLCKit repository: `git clone https://code.videolan.org/videolan/VLCKit.git`
-2. Inside your VLCKit folder, run the following command: `./buildMobileVLCKit.sh -a ${MYARCH}`
+2. Inside the VLCKit folder, run the following command: `./buildMobileVLCKit.sh -a ${MYARCH}`

     MYARCH can be `i386` `x86_64` `armv7` `armv7s` or `aarch64`.